delight-im/Knowledge/Software Development.md

  * Minimize the amount of state used in your programs.
 Stateless programs are the easiest to debug.
  * "In fact, I'm a huge proponent of designing your code around the data, rather than the other way around, and I think it's one of the reasons git has been fairly successful [...].
 I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
 Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships."
 (Linus Torvalds / 2006-06-27 / Message to the Git mailing list)
  * "Show me your flowchart and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won't usually need your flowchart; it'll be obvious."
 (Fred Brooks / 1995 / The Mythical Man-Month / Chapter 9)
+ * Readability is the most important characteristic of a codebase.
+ * Beginners should start with a scripting languages as their first programming language, e.g. Python or JavaScript.
+These have a higher level of abstraction and let the learner understand the bigger picture instead of having to worry about all the details right from the start.

 ## Charsets and Encodings